dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 Many applications require job scheduling, or the need to take an action in the future.
 The jobs API is an orchestrator for scheduling these future jobs, either at a specific time or for a specific interval.

-Not only does the jobs API help you with scheduling jobs, but internally, Dapr uses the scheduler serviceit is also used by Dapr to schedule actor reminders.
+Not only does the jobs API help you with scheduling jobs, but internally, Dapr uses the scheduler service to schedule actor reminders.

 Jobs in Dapr consist of:
 - The jobs API building block